Renovamen/Speech-Emotion-Recognition/README_EN.md

 ### Train

-The path of datasets can be configured in `Config.py`.
-Audios which express the same emotion should be put in the same folder (`File.py` can be used to organize the data), for example:
+The path of the datasets can be configured in [`config.py`](config.py).
+Audios which express the same emotion should be put in the same folder (you may want to refer to [`misc/files.py`](misc/files.py) when setting up datasets), for example:

 ```
 └── datasets